 7. Killing a Container

 Docker also allows users to kill a running container.
-The difference between stopping a container and killing one is quite subtle, at least in docker.
-When you use docker stop, it first terminates the processes running inside the container, and then terminates the container.
+The difference between stopping a container and killing one is quite subtle, at least in Docker.
+When you use docker stop, it first terminates the processes running inside the container and then terminates the container.

 $ docker kill CONTAINER_ID

-But, the docker kill command kills the entire container process running in the host machine.
+However, the docker kill command kills the entire container process running in the host machine.
 This may lead to unwanted misconfiguration or corrupt the container processes.
 So, be cautious when using such docker commands for Ubuntu.

 8. Detaching from Containers